uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/execution_policies.rst

 is a possible valid implementation.

-The ``KernelName`` template parameter, also aliased as ``kernel_name`` within the class template, is to explicitly provide a name for DPC++ kernels executed by an algorithm the policy is passed to.
+The ``KernelName`` template parameter, also aliased as ``kernel_name`` within the class template, is to explicitly provide a name for SYCL kernels executed by an algorithm the policy is passed to.

 .. code:: cpp